2 Babylon/Mesopotamia

 8

-triangle bisects its base and that the angle in semicircle is a right angle.
-None of these statements
+triangle bisects its base, and that the angle in semicircle is a right-angle (Thales’ Theorem).
+None

-were presented as theorems in a modern sense; we merely have computations that use these facts.
+of these statements were presented as theorems in a modern sense; we merely have computations

 Summary

 More advanced than Egyptian mathematics but still practical/non-abstract.
-Perhaps only ap-
+Perhaps Babylo-

-of papyri).
-Like Egypt, we have worked examples without abstraction or any statement of
+sands of tablets versus only a handful of papyri.
+Like Egypt, we have worked examples without

 Some distinction (‘does not divide’) between approximate and exact results.

-Exercises There is no single ‘correct’ way to do Babylonian calculations.
-The goal is simply to play
+Exercises There is no single correct way to do Babylonian calculations.
+Play with the ideas and use

-with the ideas; use enough notation to get a feel for it without torturing yourself.
+modern notation to get a feel for things without torturing yourself.

 2. (a) Multiply 25 by 1, 4 (b) Multiply 18 by 1, 21.